citp/privacy-policy-historical/w/wo/won/wonderopolis.org.md

-> *The following text is extracted and transformed from the wonderopolis.org privacy policy that was archived on 2018-10-19.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181019214648id_/https%3A//wonderopolis.org/pages/legal-privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the wonderopolis.org privacy policy that was archived on 2019-06-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190622234302id_/https%3A//wonderopolis.org/pages/legal-privacy) for the most accurate reproduction.*

-# Legal & Privacy Notices | Wonderopolis
+# Wonderopolis - Legal & Privacy Notices | Wonderopolis

 ## Copyright